cavaunpeu/willwolf.io-source/content/articles/technical-guide-open-source-ml-masters.md

 1. **The machine learning community is small: build yourself a community within,** for all the same reasons that community-building is more generally valuable to your work, and quality of life.
 2. **People will likely find your idea enviable and admirable.** Everyone likes a "radical," and the idea of living in a "far-off land".
 In addition, if they're passionate about machine learning (and cognizant of the speed at which it moves), they probably relish the thought of full-time study as well.

+#### After
+See "Applying for the next job" below.

 ### Workspace
-I rented an apartment in Casablanca.
-However, I would not have been happy working out of that apartment as well.
+I lived in an apartment in Casablanca.
+However, I would not have been happy working out of this apartment as well.

 For all those with ambition to work and travel: co-working spaces are a thing.
 Even in Morocco.
 They have comparatively fast internet (to the median speed found in the city at large), desks, coffee, patios, food, and most importantly, other motivated individuals like yourself.

 Your choice of workspace is up to you.
-For me, finding a space outside of my apartment in which to work was important for social and emotional sanity.
+For me, finding a space outside of my apartment in which to work was important for my social and emotional health.

 ### Where to live
 The world is huge!
 And in most of the world, $1,000/month gets you pretty far.